- President & CEO

 Susan Reichle is President and Chief Executive Officer of the International Youth Foundation—a global non-profit working to equip and inspire young people everywhere to transform their lives.

 Since her appointment as CEO in 2019, Susan has overseen the revitalization of IYF’s mission, vision, and values.
 As the organization approaches its 30th anniversary, it does so with a renewed commitment to standing by, for, and with young people.
 Susan guided the development and implementation of IYF’s new, three-year strategic plan—Transformation 2022—which emphasizes youth-led, integrated approaches and is framed around three objectives: Youth Agency, Economic Opportunity, and Systems Change.
 Additionally, she has advanced diversity and inclusion at IYF and led the design of IYF’s pivotal Gender Equity and Social Inclusion (GESI) policy to drive progress internally and externally around these important issues.
 IYF’s continued growth has been fueled by Susan’s dedication to strong practices of measurement, evaluation, research, and learning (MERL) and commitment to organizational transparency and data-driven accountability.

-Susan co-chairs the Alliance for International Youth Development (AIYD) and serves as an executive member of the Modernizing Foreign Assistance Network (MFAN).
-She sits on the Board of Directors for the Society for International Development (SID) – Washington Chapter, the Board of Trustees for the Eurasia Foundation, and the Steering Committee of Solutions for Youth Employment (S4YE).
-From 2018-2019, she was also a member of the US Institute of Peace (USIP) Senior Advisory Group for the Task Force on Extremism in Fragile States.
+Susan serves as an executive member of the Modernizing Foreign Assistance Network (MFAN), and sits on the Boards of the Society for International Development – Washington Chapter (SID-W) and the Eurasia Foundation, as well as the Steering Committee of Solutions for Youth Employment (S4YE).
+She is the former co-chair of the Alliance for International Youth Development (AIYD) and from 2018-2019, she was also a member of the US Institute of Peace (USIP) Senior Advisory Group for the Task Force on Extremism in Fragile States.

 - Languages: English, German, Russian, Spanish